-I joined the Public Library of Science (PLoS) science-education blog a few years ago.
-While a (semi-) functional molecular/cellular and (when necessary) developmental biologist (and editor for PLoS One), my other major academic interest has, for the last decade or so, been a consideration of how scientific ideas are understood, misunderstood, and presented to students.
+While a molecular/cellular and practical developmental biologist, my other academic interest has been the general topic of how scientific ideas are understood, misunderstood, and presented to students.

-Academic background: I am Professor of Molecular, Cellular, and Developmental Biology at the University of Colorado Boulder (lab site – link).
-I earned my bachelors degree in biophysics, working with Alex Keith and Wally Snipes, from the Pennsylvania State University and my Ph.D. (working with Bob Stroud) from the California Institute of Technology.
-After a post-doctoral fellowship with Martin Raff (University College London) and Lee Rubin (Rockefeller University), I was appointed as an assistant professor in Boulder.
-My biological researches have spanned a number of topics, including bacterial virus assembly, neurotransmitter receptor structure, cytoskeletal organization and ciliary function, neural crest formation, and signaling systems – much of the later in the context of the clawed frog Xenopus laevis.
+Academic background: A professor of Molecular, Cellular, and Developmental Biology at UC Boulder (lab site – link).
+I earned a bachelors degree in biophysics, working with Alex Keith and Wally Snipes at Penn State and my Ph.D. (working with Bob Stroud) at CalTech and UCSF – where the neurobiology group (Zach Hall et al) rescued me.
+After post-doctoral work with Martin Raff (University College London) and Lee Rubin (Rockefeller University), I moved to Boulder in 1983.
+I have studied a range of topics, from bacterial virus assembly, neurotransmitter receptor structure, cytoskeletal organization, signaling systems, and ciliary function – much of the later work in the context of the clawed frog Xenopus laevis.

-I have been a Pew Biomedical Scholar, a founding fellow of CU Boulder’s Center for STEM Learning, and am a Fellow of the American Association for the Advancement of Science (AAAS).
-I was named the 2012-2013 Outstanding Undergraduate Science Teacher by the Society for College Science Teaching and have received a Boulder Faculty Assembly Teaching Excellence award.
+I have been a Pew Biomedical Scholar.
+I am a Fellow of the American Association for the Advancement of Science (AAAS), was named the 2012-2013 Outstanding Undergraduate Science Teacher by the Society for College Science Teaching, and have received a Boulder Faculty Assembly Teaching Excellence award.